 We welcome approximately 600 children from an applicant pool of 800 to 1,000 children, between the ages of 7-13 to attend one of four 11-day sessions.
 There is no cost to attend the camp.
 The camp asks school nurses to recommend students to the camp and we also receive referrals from guidance counselors, principals, and the New Jersey Department of Youth and Family Services.
 We look for children who would not otherwise be able to attend a summer camp.
 Children who attend the camp participate in activities like swimming, arts and crafts, sports, nature, campfires, dance and drama.
 We also hold fire-safety lessons, sessions on anger management, self-esteem and other character-building skills led by a social worker employed by the camp.

-The Senior Camp has been functioning since 1983.
+A senior camp was integrated into the programming in 1983.
 There are three weeks to choose from, one each in June, late August, and Early September.
-Each camping period is 5 days long, focuses on health and wellness, and supports socialization among the seniors as they engage in healthy and enjoyable activities.
+Each camping period is 5 days long.
+The Senior Wellness program focuses on health and wellness and supports socialization among the seniors as they engage in healthy and enjoyable activities.
 Some activities include swimming and aqua aerobics, arts and crafts, exercise and health, cooking and baking, games, and health workshops.
 The grounds and buildings at the Camp are safe for people with physical limitations.